diasdecastro/python-projects/pathfinding-visualizer/README.md

 # Pathfinding Visualizer

 Welcome to the Pathfinding Visualizer!
+Here you watch how pathfinding algorithms search for the path to the goal.

 # Requirements

 Python 3.x \
-Pygame \
+Pygame

 # Instructions